Sorry, you need to enable JavaScript to visit this website.

 Consultations and hearings

-The Government also maintains dialogue with different actors through specific consultations and hearings in topic issues.
-When it comes to youth issues, the National Council of Swedish Children and Youth Organisations (LSU), including relevant member organisations, is routinely invited to such consultations and hearings.
+The Government also maintains dialogue with different actors through specific consultations and on thematic issues.
+When it comes to youth issues, the National Council of Swedish Children and Youth Organisations (LSU), including relevant member organisations, is routinely invited to these dialogues.

 Youth Surveys

-The Swedish Agency for Youth and Civil society (MUCF) has developed a national youth policy follow-up survey that brings in opinions and preferences of young people, as well as information on their living conditions and experiences in the youth policy monitoring system.
+The Swedish Agency for Youth and Civil society (MUCF) has developed a national youth policy follow-up survey that collects opinions and preferences of young people, along with information on their living conditions and experiences, as part of the youth policy monitoring system.

 The national youth survey has been conducted every three years since 2004.
 Most of the instruments are repeated and the results can be presented in the form of time series.